 But, Eindhoven has two major events you might want to check out: Glow Eindhoven and the Dutch Design Week.

-Like this article about what to see and do in Eindhoven?
+Like this article about things to do in Eindhoven?
 Pin it!

 Disclaimer: Eindhoven365 helped organize my visit to Eindhoven.
 This however in no way affects my opinions.
 I would never recommend anything I didn’t enjoy myself and I only share my honest opinion.